Coleg2005/Coleg2005-worksheet-J3/worksheet-J3.md

   System.out.println(d.bar()); //<-- Mark D.2
   System.out.println(d.baz()); //<-- Mark D.3
   ```
+  The lines will return the following:
+  Can't be determined
+  Can't be determined
+  Error

+  41
+  50
+  y

+  42
+  7
+  Error
 ### 11. What is the difference between a class and an abstract class?
 From a software engineering perspective, why would you ever want to use an abstract class instead of a regular class?

+Because if you have a "base" case that has a bunch of characteristics that cannot actually work as a class, Then you don't want to accidentally create an object using that class.

 ### 12. If you were to create an abstract class for a Car – what features could be defined in the implemented class vs. what could be defined in the abstract class?
 Provide justifications for your design.
+Some features for the implemented class could be color, shape/type, brand, #of seats, things that vary between cars.
+These may should be in the implement class because they are not shared among all cars.
+In the abstract class,
+features like has 4 wheels, had a steering wheel, has windows, things that all cars have.
+This should be in the abstract class because they are shared between all cars.
+However if you tried to make a car based on that description, it would be lacking in essential details.